karakose77/intro-to-cs-and-programming-in-python-exercises/README.md

     a, b, c, d, e are each 10 or 0.
     a + b + c + d + e $\geq$ 20
     score = (60 - (a + b + c + d + e)) $\cdot$ F + a $\cdot$ ps1 + b $\cdot$ ps2 + c $\cdot$ ps3 + d $\cdot$ ps4 + e $\cdot$ ps5
+11. **"mk011-bubble_sort.ipynb"**: Sorts a given list by using bubble sort algorithm.